githubsessionmahesh/worked/README.md

-# worked
+# GitHub Session 2k23
-It is a GitHub Session
+It is an incredible session with the CIT